The Girl from Tomorrow: Telecast and home media

+In the United Kingdom, the series originally aired on BBC1 in the Friday afternoon CBBC 5:10 slot between 3rd May and 19th July 1991.
+It was then repeated in an early Saturday morning 8:10 slot between 24th April and 10th July 1993 ahead of the second series, The Girl from Tomorrow Part II: Tomorrow's End being shown.
+Both seasons were also broadcast on Cable/Satellite channel, The Children's Channel.

 The series aired in Ireland along with its series' second installment, The Girl from Tomorrow Part II: Tomorrow's End, on RTÉ Two from 26 February 1991 until 1995.
 Many years later, the series was brought to the U.S. by Retro Television Network.

 A four-disc DVD set containing all 12 episodes of The Girl from Tomorrow was released on 18 September 2006 (Region 0) around Australia into various retail outlets via Shock Exports.
 The entire series of The Girl from Tomorrow Part II: Tomorrow's End was released on 4 May 2007.
 All DVDs released so far have been in PAL format, and Region 0 encoded.
 Both series are out of print.

 The series is available for streaming over iTunes.

 Currently, the series can be seen on Amazon Prime and Google Play, but only for the United Kingdom in addition to being available on YouTube.
 Most episodes have been added for free on Tubi.

+Novelisations

+Both The Girl From Tomorrow and Tomorrow's End were novelized and published in the early 1990s by Mark Shirrefs and John Thomson.

+In 2025, Idiot Box Books ran an unsuccessful crowd funding campaign to republish and reissue the original two books along with a new novel in the series entitled A New Tomorrow to be written by the original authors.
+A second crowd funded campaign was launched in February 2026, and was successfully funded in April 2026.